ZanderIntership/SQL-MINI-PROJECT-JAN-MAR.sql/README.md

-# SQL Practice (Jan–Mar) 🧠📊
+# SQL Practice (Jan) 🧠📊

-This repository contains my **January–March SQL practice** work based on the SQL course material prescribed for those months.
+This repository contains my **January SQL practice** work based on the SQL course material prescribed for those months.
 It’s a hands-on set of scripts and queries used to reinforce core SQL concepts through a small, realistic dataset. 🗄️✅

 ## What’s in this repo 📦